Willful Forgetting

 In her book The Undercurrents, Kirsty Bell has written what she calls a story of Berlin”.
 I like how that tagline clears all expectations of completeness: This isn’t meant to be an exhaustive history lesson, but rather one of the many histories lived within and inspired by the city.
 And indeed: The book is at once personal and wide-reaching, touching on history as much as it does on the city’s and the author’s personal pains, at once separate and interwoven.

 I thought I would be most captivated by the historical stories she tells, but I was surprised that it went beyond that, especially when it comes to the city’s traumatic history and journey from destruction to healing.
-Bell calls is it the streams of suppressed emotion that run in undercurrents beneath the city’s streets.”
+Bell calls it the streams of suppressed emotion that run in undercurrents beneath the city’s streets.”

 On this journal I have previously mentioned the curious case of the war generation’s unwritten agreement not to talk about the past—especially in contrast to Spain’s Pact of Forgetting that so remarkably codified the same act.
 The Undercurrents provides more context about how the willful forgetting was possible in the first place: